joegreene/Spring-2014-CS-Lab--SI-/Week 12/Loops.md

 - `while` can always replace `do-while` with the right initialization/implementation.
 - `while` and `for` have the chance to never run, whereas `do-while` always runs at least one time.
 - General rule of thumb for when to use each type of loop:
-  - `while`: when the conditional expression is not known when to end (such as requesting values that determine the conditional)
+  - `while`: when the conditional expression is not known when to end (such as requesting values that determine the conditional expression)
   - `do-while`: menus (can be done under `while` of course)
   - `for`: iterative processes (such as summation or factorials, where we know how many times to loop the program)